About Active Thames

 In 2021 London Sport conducted a survey targeted at anyone who enjoys or organises sport on the tideway or inland waterways in London, Kent and Essex.
 People were asked about their background, what they think about the potential for blue spaces, and what they consider to be barriers to getting active.

-As a result of the survey findings we have provided this website and the Active Thames newsletter, improving communication on best practice and advertising opportunities on the Tideway.
-Sign up here.
+As a result of the survey findings we have provided this website and increased funding for the Active Thames programme.

-Active Thames is a key part of our Thames Vision 2050 goal of encouraging the use of blue space for physical activity.
+Active Thames is a key part of the PLA's Thames Vision 2050 goal of encouraging the use of blue space for physical activity.

 The Thames is an iconic draw for people from near and far.